linux-system-roles/linux-system-roles.github.io/index.md

 If you would prefer to use a collection instead of individual roles, see [Linux System Roles Collection](https://galaxy.ansible.com/fedora/linux_system_roles)

+## Submit an Issue

+If the issue is specific to a role, file an issue at the role repository - for example, [network issues](https://github.com/linux-system-roles/network/issues/new/choose)

+If the issue is not specific to a role e.g. a general question, or a request to add a new role, use [General issues](https://github.com/linux-system-roles/linux-system-roles.github.io/issues/new)

 ## Demos
 * [Demo home page](https://github.com/linux-system-roles/linux-system-roles.github.io/tree/master/demo)
 * [DevConf2020.cz](https://github.com/linux-system-roles/linux-system-roles.github.io/tree/master/demo/devconf-demo)